rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 | User Catalog Templates             | ✓             | ✓             |
 | Login Access                       | ✓             | ✓             |

-> **Note:** Each Rancher permission listed above is comprised of multiple access rules not available in the Rancher UI.
+> **Note:** Each permission listed above is comprised of multiple individual permissions not listed in the Rancher UI.
 For a full list of these permissions and the rules they are comprised of, access through the API at `/v3/globalroles`.

 ### Cluster and Project Roles

-Cluster and project roles define what actions a user can complete inside a cluster or project.
-These roles can be managed by administrators on the Global > Security > Roles page.
-From this page an adminisrator can:
+Cluster and project roles define user authorization inside a cluster or project.
+You can manage these roles from the **Global > Security > Roles** page.
+From this page you can:

-- Lock/unlock roles so that they may not be used in any new role assignments (existing assignments will still be enforce)
+- Lock/unlock roles so that they may not be used in any new role assignments (existing assignments will still be enforce).
-- Create and manage new roles for use across all clusters and projects
+- Create and manage new roles for use across all clusters and projects.

 #### Membership and Role Assignment

 The projects and clusters accessible to non-administrative user is determined by _membership_.
 Membership is a list of users who have access to a specific cluster or project based on the roles they were assigned in that cluster or project.
 Each cluster and project includes a tab that a user with the appropriate permissions can use to manage membership.

-When a user creates a cluster or project, Rancher automatically assigns them the Owner role in it.
-The owner can assign other users roles in the cluster or project while creating it or afterwards.
+When you create a cluster or project, Rancher automatically assigns you the `Owner` for it.
+Users assigned the `Owner` role can assign other users roles in the cluster or project.

-> **Note:** Non-administrative users do not have access to any existing projects/clusters by default.
-A user with appropriate permissions (typically the owner) must explicitly assign membership to the user.
+> **Note:** Non-administrative users cannot access any existing projects/clusters by default.
+A user with appropriate permissions (typically the owner) must explicitly assign the user membership.

 #### Cluster Roles

-_Cluster roles_ are roles that can be used to grant users access to a cluster.
+_Cluster roles_ are roles that you can assign to users, granting them access to a cluster.
 There are two primary cluster roles: `Owner` and `Member`.

 - **Owner:**